tal-moshayov/step-heroku-deploy/README.md

 # Special thanks

-[https://app.wercker.com/#wernerb](wernerb) for fixing submodule support and allowing the repository to be reused.
+- [wernerb](https://app.wercker.com/#wernerb) for fixing submodule support and allowing the repository to be reused.

 # License

 The MIT License (MIT)

 # Changelog

+## 2.2.0

+- Remove some changing of directories
+- Mark `source_dir` as deprecated.
+In a future version this will be replaced with `cwd`, currently they however are not compatible.

 ## 2.1.0